Parabolic Deligne-Lusztig varieties: Application to Artin groups

-\begin{theorem} Let $B^+$ be the Artin monoid (see \ref{artin monoids}) attached to a finite Coxeter group $(W,S)$.
-Then two periodic elements of $B^+$ of same period are cyclically conjugate. \end{theorem} \begin{proof} This results from the work of David Bessis on the dual braid monoid.
-Two periodic elements of same period in the classical Artin monoid are also periodic and have equal periods in the dual monoid.
-By \cite[11.21]{bessis1}, such elements are conjugate in the dual monoid, so are conjugate in the Artin group, hence are conjugate in the classical monoid.
-By Proposition \ref{Ad=Cyc} they are cyclically conjugate in the classical monoid. \end{proof} We conjecture that the same results extend to the case of $F$-conjugacy, where $F$ is an automorphism of $(W,S)$, which thus induces a Garside automorphism of $B^+$ via its action of $\bW$.
+We first look at the case of a spherical Artin monoid $B^+$ attached to a Coxeter system $(W,S)$ with a diagram automorphism $\phi$, see \ref{artin monoids}.
+The category $\cC$ we will take is the monoid $B^+\rtimes\genby\phi$; it has a Garside element $\bw_0$ and an attached Garside family $\bW$.
+The Garside automorphism $\Phi$ is given by $\bb\mapsto\bb^{\bw_0}$; it is trivial if $\bW_0$ is central and has order 2 otherwise.
+We set $\bpi=\bw_0^2$, a central element in $B^+$.
+An element $\bb\phi\in B^+\rtimes \genby\phi$ is $(d,p)$-periodic if $(\bb\phi)^d=\bw_0^p\phi^d$, which can be written $\bb\lexp\phi\bb\lexp{\phi^2}\bb\dotsm=\bw_0^p$. \begin{theorem} If $\phi=\Id$, two periodic elements of $B^+$ of same period are cyclically conjugate. \end{theorem} \begin{proof} This results from the work of David Bessis on the dual braid monoid.
+Two periodic elements of same period in $B^+$ are also periodic and have equal periods in the dual monoid, since the Garside element $\bw_0$ of $B^+$ is a power of the Garside element of the dual monoid.
+By \cite[11.21]{bessis1}, such elements are conjugate in the dual monoid, so are conjugate in $B$, hence are conjugate in $B^+$; indeed if $\bb'=\bh\inv\bb\bh$ with $\bb,\bb'\in B^+$ and $\bh\in B$, then there exists $i>0$ such that $\bh\bpi^i\in B^+$ and since $\bpi$ is central $\bh\bpi^i$ still conjugates $\bb$ to $\bb'$.
+By Proposition \ref{Ad=Cyc} conjugate periodic elements are cyclically conjugate. \end{proof} We conjecture that the same result holds in the case $\phi\ne\Id$.

-We conjecture further that for any conjugacy class $\cI$ of subsets of $\bS$, all periodic elements in $\cC(\cI)$ of a given period are conjugate (thus cyclically conjugate); and that this extends also to the case of $F$-conjugacy.